frederick-vs-ja/Quuxplusone-blog/_posts/2019-11-09-llvm-from-scratch.md

     1 error generated.

 then you may have set `DEFAULT_SYSROOT` inappropriately.
-On 10.14.6, when I run `xcrun --show-sdk-path`, I get `/Library/Developer/CommandLineTools/SDKs/MacOSX10.14.sdk`.
+On Sonoma 14.7, when I run `xcrun --show-sdk-path`, I get `/Library/Developer/CommandLineTools/SDKs/MacOSX.sdk`.
 Your results may vary.

 If you get errors about the C++ headers, such as `<vector>`, it's because you still